zhuyizheng/IMOLean/README.md

 that proving such a result includes proving that such a least or greatest value exists; it is generally not valid from an informal statement to assume that without proving it.

+Statements about primality use `Nat.Prime` (or the combination of being greater than 1 and not prime for a composite number).
+Coprimality uses `Nat.Coprime`.
+If all the (positive) divisors of a positive integer are needed, use `Nat.divisors`; `Nat.primeFactors`, `Nat.primeFactorsList` and `Nat.factorization` may be used when a factorization is needed in a different form.

+To assert that a number in one type can be expressed in another type (for example, that a real number is rational), use constructs such as `x ∈ Set.range ((↑·) : ℤ → ℝ)`.

 See subsequent sections for more details on the use of standard definitions in the particular cases of graphs, games and geometry